martincarapia/circuitdiagram/README.md

 Open *CircuitDiagram/CircuitDiagram.sln* in Visual Studio.
 The dependencies should download automatically.

+## Development UI

+A .NET MAUI-based graphical interface is available in the `CircuitDiagram.UI` project.
+This tool allows for testing custom components and visualizing circuit diagrams during development.

+To run the UI:

+1. Ensure you have the .NET MAUI workload installed (`dotnet workload install maui`).
+2. Navigate to the `CircuitDiagram/CircuitDiagram.UI` directory.
+3. Run the project using `dotnet run -f net9.0-maccatalyst` (or your preferred platform).

+For more details, see the [CircuitDiagram.UI README](CircuitDiagram/CircuitDiagram.UI/README.md).

 ## Issues

 Please submit all issues, bugs and feature requests using the [GitHub issues tracker](https://github.com/circuitdiagram/circuitdiagram/issues).